Further changes to legislation have now been made again to the notice period when evicting a tenant.

 “Some landlords have mortgaged their homes to raise capital to go towards the buy to let mortgage.
-Which means these families run the risk of losing the home well as their buy to let investment due to a tenant rent arrears.
+This means these families run the risk of losing the home well as their buy to let investment due to tenant rent arrears.
 Where a landlord cannot pay the mortgage, the lender will take steps to repossession the property.”

 “We urge the Government to help landlords in England by way of a grant to stem the flow of evictions.”

 “Welsh landlords have some help where tenants can apply for a loan which in turn is paid directly to a landlord or an agent.”

 “Landlords in England need financial help, and this really needs to come through as soon as possible.”
 He said.